cerner/terra-framework/packages/terra-application-navigation/docs/usage.md

 ### `navigationItems`
 #### Is Required: `false`

 The `navigationItems` prop allows consumers to render high-level, primary navigation controls directly within the ApplicationNavigation.
+The expectation of `navigationItems` is that items will not be added/removed, as this would be detrimental to the user experience.
+Once selected, a navigational item is no longer actionable and cannot be reselected.
+Navigation items at the application level should have equivalent context levels.
+Navigation from one tab to another should not be influenced by content, as each navigational item should be a sandboxed concept.

 The ApplicationNavigation will render this content in different ways based on the active responsive breakpoint.
 If `navigationItems` are passed as props the associated `onSelectNavigationItem` function callback should be passed as well.

 The value provided for `navigationItems` should be an array of objects with the following API: